woodstockcs/csp-class-docs/dna/command-line-arguments.md

 ## Exercises

 ### dna/hello.py
-If you are feeling: {: .d-inline-block }
+If you are feeling:
+{: .d-inline-block }

+Less Comfortable
-Less Comfortable {: .label .label-green }
+{: .label .label-yellow }
 ```python
 # Create a program that:
 # - Takes a name as command line argument